jd-fillmore/infused/posts/10-of-the-best-seo-strategies-for-2021.md

 <h2>8.
 Make your social media presence stronger</h2>

-Now this point, is <a href="https://moz.com/blog/your-guide-to-social-signals-for-seo" target="_blank" rel="noopener noreferrer">absolutely huge.</a>
+Now this point, is <a href="https://moz.com/blog/your-guide-to-social-signals-for-seo" target="_blank" rel="noreferrer" rel="noopener noreferrer">absolutely huge.</a>

 Another ranking factor that Google takes into account is how active and engaging your are with your audience, on social media platforms.